Installation

 Configuration on clusters

-On clusters, MPI and HDF5 are usually already installed, but must usually be loaded (e.g. as modules) before compilation.
+On clusters, MPI and HDF5 are usually pre-installed but must be loaded as modules before compilation.

 Troubleshooting